hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

             	running := false
 }
 {% endhighlight %}
-It tries to get from a stop channel and an input channel.
-If it receives stop signal then it stops in other case it invokes worker function.
-And workers built on top of stoppable worker.
+It tries to get from both a stop channel and an input channel.
+If it receives stop signal then it stops, in other case it invokes worker function.
+And finally workers are built on top of stoppable worker.
 {% highlight fsharp %}
 et loadImages stopChannel= stoppableWorker ids stopChannel (fun i -> async {